 What Are Female Cannabis Plants?

-The output of female cannabis plants is far more potent than that of male plants.
-While male plants can be used on occasion to make concentrate products like hash, female plants are widely preferred for this purpose.
-The coarse, tough hemp material derived from female cannabis plants is also useful for making rope and other products that require a strong fiber.
+The output of female cannabis plants is far more potent than male plants.
+While male plants can be used occasionally to make concentrate products like hash, female plants are widely preferred for this purpose.
+The coarse, tough hemp material derived from female cannabis plants is also helpful for making rope and other products that require a strong fiber.

 What Are Male Cannabis Plants?

-In addition, male cannabis plants are useful for making hemp fiber, especially for clothing.
-The hemp material of male plants is softer than that of female plants, making it desirable for shirts, tablecloths or bed sheets.
+In addition, male cannabis plants help make hemp fiber, especially for clothing.
+The hemp material of male plants is softer than that of female plants, making it desirable for shirts, tablecloths, or bed sheets.
 Finally, male cannabis plants are also effective at keeping harmful pests away.

 How to Tell Male and Female Cannabis Plants Apart

 Determining the sex of a marijuana plant is a visual process that you can begin early in the plant’s growth cycle.
 During the first four weeks of growth, you may be able to observe pollen sacs on the male and stigma or “pre-flowers” on the female.
-By the sixth week of growth, you will be able to clearly distinguish between male and female cannabis plants.
-The pollen sacs and pre-flowers will be in full view by this point, allowing you to pinpoint male or female.
+By the sixth week of growth, you can clearly distinguish between male and female cannabis plants.
+This point will fully view the pollen sacs and pre-flowers, allowing you to pinpoint male or female.

-There are other clear physical characteristics that will help you tell male and female cannabis plants apart at any stage.
+Other clear physical characteristics will help you tell male and female cannabis plants apart at any stage.

 Characteristics of Male Plants